 Would you know how to help?

-It’s clear that young people are not getting the support they need.
-Key figures in a young person’s life – parents, family members, teachers, tutors, carers, youth workers – can often spot when a young person is struggling but may not know how best to help.
+It’s clear that young people are not getting the support they vitally/desperately need.
+Key figures in a young person’s life – including teachers, carers, and youth workers – can often spot when a young person is struggling but may not know how best to help.

 Learn to support young people

-Our Youth Mental Health First Aid (MHFA) courses are for anyone who works with, lives with or supports young people aged 8-18.
-We train the adults in a young person’s life to have the skills and confidence to step in, offer first aid and guide them towards the support they need.
-In doing so, they can speed up a young person’s recovery, stop issues from developing into a crisis, and ultimately save lives.
+We train the adults in a young person’s life to have the skills and confidence to identify poor mental health and provide first-level support where it’s needed.
+In doing so, they can speed up a young person’s recovery, prevent their mental health from deteriorating, and ultimately save lives.

 Contact us